-One concern with the introduced approach is that the mean difference could be zero even when the behavior policies are quite different from the current policy.
-Suppose the action range is $[-10, 10]$, and the current policy outputs action 0, half of past actions are -10, and the other half are 10.
-The fitted normal distribution will have a mean zero even though the policies are quite different.
-In this particular example, the variance in the fitted normal distribution would mitigate this issue, i.e., the empirical variance would be greater than the exploration noise added to the current policy, and hence, the similarity weights will be small.
+One concern with the introduced approach is that the mean difference could be zero even when the behavioral policies are quite different from the current policy.
+Suppose that the action range is $[-10, 10]$, and the current policy outputs action 0, where half of the sampled past actions are -10, and the other half are 10.
+The fitted normal distribution will have a zero mean even though the policies differ considerably.
+In this particular example, the variance in the fitted normal distribution would mitigate this issue, that is, the empirical variance would be greater than the exploration noise added to the actions, and thus, the similarity weights will be small.

-Another concern with the off-policy correction is that some environments may broadly require off-policy samples to be solved, e.g., transitions of a random policy can also be used to improve a suboptimal policy.
-In such cases, an off-policy correction that filters out the on-policy samples may degrade the performance \citep{sutton_book}.
-This is addressed by Equation (\ref{eq:complete_similarity_measurement}) and Remark \ref{rem:why_jsd}.
-Therefore, the AC-Off-POC weights should be near zero only when the distributions under two policies are nearly distinct, allowing beneficial off-policy samples to be included in the training.
-How AC-Off-POC performs this is explained in Remark \ref{rem:off_policy_environments}. \begin{remark} In environments that vastly require off-policy transitions to be solved, AC-Off-POC can still include transitions that diverge from the current agent's policy to an extent due to the non-linear transformation $e^{-\rho}$ and Jensen-Shannon divergence used in the similarity measurements, which does not heavily penalize two different distributions unless they are nearly distinct. \end{remark}

-Furthermore, as AC-Off-POC operates as a learning rate scheduler to adjust the contribution of each gradient with respect to off-policy samples, it can be employed in learning from a fixed dataset such as batch constrained RL algorithms and imitation learning.
-By allowing off-policy transitions correlated to the distribution under the current policy, AC-Off-POC can inhibit the extrapolation error, a phenomenon caused by the mismatch between the distributions corresponding to the off-policy data collected by a different agent and the latest agent's policy~\citep{off_policy}.
-Thus, it can be applied to various off-policy reinforcement learning applications.
-However, batch constraint RL and imitation learning are not in the scope of this work as they require additional data generation modules.

-We introduce a general off-policy actor-critic framework with AC-Off-POC in Algorithm \ref{alg:actor_critic_with_AC-Off-POC} and perform an intuitive complexity analysis in Remark \ref{rem:complexity_analysis}.
-Furthermore, we emphasize the ``safeness" of our off-policy correction method in Corollary \ref{cor:safe_off_policy}, where we show that the presented method defines a contraction mapping around the produced weights, i.e., the Q-value error interval shrinks as there exists a large similarity between behavioral policies corresponding to the sampled off-policy transitions and the policy of interest.